Creating A Virtual Tea Party

 Lastly, log on and party with your friends!

-Get your tea and food ready.
+Get your nice cup of tea and food ready.
 Be sure your gadgets are fully charged up, with a power cord nearby just in case.

 Look your best.
 Log onto Zoom.
-When each guest arrives, Zoom will notify you that he/she is in your waiting room.
+Get ready for a video chat!
+When each guest arrives, Zoom will notify you that they are in your waiting room.

-Click on the ADMIT button to let them in.
-Enjoy your tea party.
-Cheers!
+Click on the ADMIT button to let the party starts.
+Enjoy your online tea party.
+Here’s to many happy virtual hangouts… and cheers!